Debug scenarios

 System events

-Resize(width,height) | simulates a resize of the virtual terminal to the size represented by width and height parameters |
+Resize(width,height)simulates a resize of the virtual terminal to the size represented by width and height parameters

 Clipboard commands

-Clipboard.SetText(text) | sets a new text into a simulated clipboard.
-That text will be available to all controls if they want to paste it |
+Clipboard.SetText(text)sets a new text into a simulated clipboard.
+That text will be available to all controls if they want to paste it

-Clipboard.Clear() | clears the text from the simulated clipboard. |
+Clipboard.Clear()clears the text from the simulated clipboard.

 Validation commands

-CheckHash(hash) | checks if the hash computer over the current virtual screen is as expected.
-If not it will panic.
-This is useful for unit testing. |
+CheckHash(hash)checks if the hash computed over the current virtual screen is as expected.
+If not, it will panic.
+This is useful for unit testing.

-CheckCursor(x,y) | checks if the cursor (caret) is at a specify position |
+CheckCursor(x,y)checks if the cursor (caret) is at a specific position

-CheckCursor(hidden) | checks is the cursor (caret) is hidden (not visible).
-You cal also check this by using false instead of hidden |
+CheckCursor(hidden)checks if the cursor (caret) is hidden (not visible).
+You can also check this by using false instead of hidden.

-CheckClipboardText(text) | checks to see if the clipboard if the clipboard contains a specific text.
-This method is used to validate if the Copy /Cut to clipboard command from a control worked properly |
+CheckClipboardText(text)checks whether the clipboard contains specific text.
+This method is used to validate whether the Copy/Cut to clipboard command from a control worked properly.

-Error.Disable(value) | enables or disables errors when testing the the hashes or cursor position. value is a boolean value (true or false).
-By default, errors are NOT disabled |
+Error.Disable(value)enables or disables errors when testing the hashes or cursor position. value is a boolean value (true or false).
+By default, errors are NOT disabled.

 Example